 Three boats are housed at the marina, including a 27-foot Grady White, 23-foot Grady White, both powered by Yamaha 225hp four-stroke outboard engines, and a new custom-built 46-foot offshore vessel, the BIOSII (2).
 The BIOSII (2) has advanced navigation, propulsion and is equipped to take students into the field for a variety of activities, including scuba diving, trawling, dredging and on-site study of marine and estuarine ecosystems.

-Several marine science courses take place in the facility during the academic year, including marine botany, marine zoology, invertebrate zoology, general ecology, marine ecology and ichthyology.
-Undergraduate students, graduate students and faculty can be found in the lab and on the water-conducting marine science, environmental science and biology research throughout the year.
+Several marine science courses take place in the facility during the academic year, including marine botany, marine zoology, invertebrate zoology, general ecology, marine ecology, ichthyology and environmental microbiology.
+Undergraduate students, graduate students and faculty can be found in the lab and on the water-conducting marine science, environmental studies and biology research throughout the year.